The Importance of Choosing the Right Motorcycle Helmet

 Q: How do I determine the correct size of a motorcycle helmet?

-Q: Can I just buy a helmet based on my hat size?
+Q: Can I buy a helmet based on my hat size?

 Q: Should I try on a helmet before buying it?

-A: Yes, it is highly recommended that you try on a helmet before purchasing it.
+A: It is highly recommended that you try on a helmet before purchasing it.
 Even if you have measured your head circumference and found the appropriate size according to the size chart, different helmet models and brands may fit differently.
 Trying on a helmet will allow you to ensure a proper fit and determine whether the helmet is comfortable enough to wear for an extended period.

 Q: What if I am in between two helmet sizes?